 - Each image comes with one vulnerability to get in and one vulnerability to get root.

 - Each image has two proof.txt with a hash to proof successful compromise.

 - a Raspberry Pi 3 (this could work on other Pi models)

 - a computer to burn the disk image from

 - a microSD card (at least 8 GB) and adapter or card reader for your laptop

 - an Ethernet cable

-Optional: You can set up you DV-Pi from a smartphone instead of a laptop after the image is burned.
+- optional — you can set up your DV-Pi from a smartphone instead of a laptop after the image is burned

 After downloading the DV-Pi image, unarchive the image and select your favorite disk image burning software, because we'll be burning the image to an SD card.
 I like Etcher, which is what I use, but you can use anything that will write bootable disk images to an SD card.